Native Plant Nursery

 Eligibility

-- Applicants must be a nonprofit organization or public agency
+- Applicants must be a nonprofit organization, public agency, or educational institution

-- Project must be on public land or land owned by a nonprofit in the Delaware Valley
+- Project must be on public land, land owned by a nonprofit, or land owned by an educational institution in the Delaware Valley (see map on page 7 of application).

-- Applicants must have ability to maintain planting area for a minimum of three years
+- Applicants must have the ability to maintain the planting area for a minimum of three years

 Evaluation Criteria